riboflavin/test-framer-sync/compare/krisp-vs-fireflies-ai.md

 ---
 type: comparison
 title:  Krisp vs. Fireflies.ai  Which should you choose?
-description: Comparing Krisp and Fireflies.ai to help you choose the best option.
-Evaluating features, pricing, and performance.
-Circleback as an alternative.
+description: Compare Krisp and Fireflies.ai's key features, pricing, and use cases to find the best AI meeting assistant for your needs, plus discover Circleback as an alternative.
 ---

 # Krisp vs. Fireflies.ai – Which should you choose?